 Parents or guardians who feel that their student may need a minor adjustment to enable him/her to participate in the general education curriculum should talk to the Learning Specialist, Dr. M. Warnasuriya- email@example.com; 626-962-2495 Ext: 7407.

 Learning Resource Center

-The Inclusion Program is based in the Learning Resource Center located in the Faculty House.
-The LRC provides an environment for distraction free and untimed testing as educational support.
-The LRC is staffed with a Learning Specialist who facilitates the program and checks in regularly with all students in the program to monitor their success.
-The Learning Specialist is a resource for parents, students, and teachers who have questions regarding educational testing or special needs in general.
+The Inclusion Program is based in the Learning Resource Center (LRC) located in Room 401.
+The LRC is staffed with the Learning Specialist and Learning Resource Assistant who facilitate the program and check in regularly with all students in the program to monitor their success.

 Bishop Amat High School has an extensive Advanced Placement Program.
 This program is a cooperative educational endeavor between secondary schools and colleges and universities.
 It allows high school students to undertake college-level academic learning.
 Students can receive advanced placement, college credits or both from thousands of colleges and universities that participate in the Advanced Placement Program.

 Bishop Amat students enrolled in these courses are required to take the Advanced Placement exam in May.
 A fee is charged for this exam.
 Students who wish to "challenge" a World Language exam (e.g. AP Spanish Language, AP Chinese Language & Culture, etc.) without enrolling in an Advanced Placement course must make their intentions known to the AP Testing Coordinator no later than October 15 of the fall semester.
 Other "challenge" requests will not be considered.

 Most four-year colleges and universities in the United States—as well as many institutions in more than 100 other countries—grant students’ credit, placement, or both for qualifying AP Exam scores.
 Search AP policy database https://apstudents.collegeboard.org/getting-credit-placement/search-policies